fsenf/SynSatiPy/README.md

 - is a python package for atmospheric research (see [Science behind SynSatiPy](docs/Science-behind-SynSatiPy.md))

-- allows to derive satellite images from weather forecasts or from climate simulation
+- allows to derive satellite images from weather forecasts or from climate simulations

-SynSatiPy is a Python interface to the RTTOV software that help to input model data (e.g. from IFS or from ICON) and loads emissivity catalogues and sensor specific files.
+SynSatiPy is a Python interface to the RTTOV software that helps to input model data (e.g. from IFS or from ICON) and loads emissivity catalogues and sensor specific files.

 ## Getting Started